The Best Types of Asian Noodles: From Ramen to Pad Thai & Beyond

 Main noodle types by primary ingredient

-There are numerous types of Asian noodles out there, and one simple way to categorise them is through their primary ingredient.
+Similar to rice, there are numerous types of Asian noodles out there.
+One simple way to categorise them is through their primary ingredient.

 Wheat noodles